stephen-mw/gdoc_ssh_manager/README.md

 * Allow responders to edit responses after submitting

 Name your document and save the name, you'll use it later on when setting environment variables.

+Lastly, you'll want to edit the "answers" spreadsheet.
+Add a column that says "purge".
+If you put an ```x``` in this field, then the user will automatically be purged from the system even if they update their key.

 ### Create a Google API key
 While logged into your organizational email, you'll need to create an API key and then activate google drive API